roachhd/lanyon/web101/a1/index.md

 - Presents answers clearly
 - Follows conventions of referencing (APA), grammar and expression appropriate for an academic writing
 - Explains basic technical foundations of the Internet and related technologies as they apply to communications and collaboration

+---

+## My Notes

+Here will be links to my drafts, reading, references, related posts etc.